PandaGongfu/Video_Style_Transfer/README.md

 Artistic style transfer for videos.

 ## Goal
-This goal of this project is to use deep learning to perform style transfer on videos.
+The goal of this project is to use deep learning to perform style transfer on videos.

 ## Intro
+Style transfer is a way to apply the color scheme/texture of an artwork to other images or videos.
 Style transfer on static images has been widely researched.
 However, studies on video style transfer are fairly new.
 In this project, I applied the method from [this paper](https://arxiv.org/pdf/1604.08610v2.pdf).
 Their implementation was in lua with torch as the backend.
 I modified the Keras neural transfer example to incorporate the image warping and temporal constraints.
 Please refer to [my blog](https://pandagongfu.github.io/) for details.
 And I'd like to thank [Manuel Ruder](https://github.com/manuelruder/artistic-videos) and [Somshubra Majumdar](https://github.com/titu1994/Neural-Style-Transfer) for their wonderful github repos.

 ## Stylized Videos
 Please enjoy the following two videos that I created for this project: